 If there is damage around or on the chimney, you’ll need to factor that into your estimate.
 The homeowner will have repair options depending on the kind and scale of damage sustained by the chimney.
 We recommend talking them through this.
 Obviously, there will be more expensive and less expensive repair options available.
 Just make sure they choose something that will work well with the rest of their roof.

 Inspect The Attic Closely

 Make sure that the contractor looks around your attic as well.
 Specifically, they should be looking to see how the ventilation is in your attic, as well as if there is any rotten wood on the roof.

 A quick look in the attic can tell you a lot about the condition of the roof, as well as the risk its been subjected to in previous years.
 If there is poor insulation, you should look closely for excess wear on the roof from the additional heat that would leak through.
 During the winter, this heat can cause serious problems by causing the formation of ice dams.
 Essentially the snow melts on your roof and runs down, freezing to the end of it.

 Overall, a contractor’s estimate should include those smaller details in addition to the higher overview information — such as the type of shingles to use, when the job is done by, etc.

 Don’t be afraid to question a contractor who didn’t take the time to inspect your roof properly.
 Your roof is not something you want to settle for when it comes to who you choose to work on it.
 This guide should help you know what you look for, what to expect, and the right questions to ask.
 Don’t settle for less — protect your investment in your home.

 For a high-quality roof inspection, call First American Roofing and Siding today.
-We have the experience and knowledge to give you a thorough inspection, an honest and accurate estimate, and get the job done right the first time.
+We have the experience and knowledge to give you a thorough inspection, accurate estimate, and take care of the repairs or replacement the first time.